foobara/foobara/README.md

 bundler -v
 ```
 ### 2. Installing mise (LINUX/WSL)
-Mise is a package manager and helps with managing different versions of ruby.
-It allows you to switch different versions of ruby.
+Mise is a software, which helps us manage and install different versions of other tools, in our case ruby.
 To setup mise following the script given below:

 ```